tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ![Images/colab14.gif](Images/colab14.gif)

-Explain to students that there are plenty of examples created by the Colab community using an assortment of data that are available through the platform.
-These Notebooks can be found on the [Seedbank website](https://research.google.com/seedbank/).
-Slack out the Seedbank URL to students and highlight the following:
+Explain to students that there are plenty of examples created by the Colab community using an assortment of available data through the platform.
+Some notebooks can be found on the [Google AI Hub website](https://aihub.cloud.google.com/u/0/s?category=notebook) or GitHub.

-* Projects can be searched by tags or keywords.
+Slack out the following link to the [GitHub repository where the TensorFlow Keras tutorials are hosted](https://github.com/tensorflow/docs/tree/master/site/en/tutorials/keras), and highlight the following.

+* These examples showcase some of the capabilities of TensorFlow and can be executed in Google Colab.

 * These projects can be useful for learning by example, a source of inspiration for your projects, or just a helpful repository of code to copy snippets from.

-Type `Classify movie reviews using tf.keras` in the Seedbank search box, and press `ENTER` to look for this project.

-Once the project appears in the search results, open it and click on the _Run seed in Colab_ button.
-Tell students that this is how they can import a _seed project_ to their Colab workspace, start studying it, and customizing the code.
+Continue the demo by opening the `text_clasification.ipynb` notebook.
+Once the notebook is loaded, scroll down into the page and click on the "Run in Google Colab".

+Explain to students that this is how they can import a _seed project_ to their Colab workspace, start studying it, and customize it.

 ![Images/colab15.gif](Images/colab15.gif)